janfuhrer/it-security-docs/docs/themes/Trust Issues in X.509.md

 **In practice**
 - Browsers use insecure soft-fail mode
-	- *GPT*: This means that if a browser couldn't retrieve the CRL or get an OCSP response, it would consider the certificate as valid and continue the connection.
+	- *GPT: This means that if a browser couldn't retrieve the CRL or get an OCSP response, it would consider the certificate as valid and continue the connection.
 This was primarily designed to prioritize usability over security.
-The idea was to prevent users from being unable to access websites due to intermittent network issues or problems with the CA's servers.
+The idea was to prevent users from being unable to access websites due to intermittent network issues or problems with the CA's servers.*
 - Chrome and Firefox distribute their own blocklists, but they don't scale
 - [[Trust Issues in X.509#OCSP Stapling in TLS|OCSP stapling]] could help, but needs a mechanism to indicate its use ([muststaple draft](https://blog.apnic.net/2019/01/15/is-the-web-ready-for-ocsp-must-staple/))